soilwise-he/harvesters/isric-library/README.md

 # Harvesting metadata from ISRIC library

-[ISRIC library](https://library.wur.nl/WebQuery/isric) is a collection of books and maps on global soil maintained by the ISRIC collections team.
+[ISRIC library](https://library.wur.nl/WebQuery/isric) (10250 maps) is a collection of books and maps on global soil maintained by the ISRIC collections team.
-There is an overlap with the EUDASM collection.
+There is an overlap with the [EUDASM](https://esdac.jrc.ec.europa.eu/resource-type/national-soil-maps-eudasm) collection (2500 maps).
 Which makes an interesting case for deduplication.

-The collection currently holds 10250 maps.

 ## fetch.py

 Fetches search results (filtered by 'map') by 50 records per page.
-For each record a `ris` citation is requested, which includes all metadata properties.
+For each record a `ris` citation is requested ([sample](https://library.wur.nl/WebQuery/isric/start/2268261)), which includes all metadata properties (including bbox).

 ## parse.py